renoust/talipot/doc/python/graphvisualattributes.rst

-.. py:currentmodule:: tulip
+.. py:currentmodule:: talipot

 Modifying the visual attributes of a graph
 ==========================================

-A Tulip graph contains a lot of visual attributes that can be freely modified from Python.
-These attributes are used by the Tulip software when rendering the graph.
+A Talipot graph contains a lot of visual attributes that can be freely modified from Python.
+These attributes are used by the Talipot software when rendering the graph.
 Below is an exhaustive list of these attributes :

     * nodes and edges layout